Saint Tudwal's Islands

 The islands are part of the Llŷn Area of Outstanding Natural Beauty and are known for their beaches and wildlife, having a variety of wild birds including razorbills, guillemots and choughs, and being a breeding site for grey seals.
 They are also popular for water sports.
 The western island houses the St Tudwal’s Lighthouse, and the eastern has the remains of a priory.
 The western island reaches 144 feet (44 metres) and is the higher of the two.

 Saint Tudwal's Island East

 Saint Tudwal's Island East (Ynys Tudwal Fach) is a grass covered, kidney-shaped island, about 550 yd in length and 220 yd in width.
-It was owned by author Carla Lane until her death in May 2016.
+From 1991 it was owned by author Carla Lane until her death in May 2016.

 The highest point on the island is 125 ft above sea level.
 It is located just over 0.62 mi off the Llŷn Peninsula in Gwynedd.
 The nearest settlement (apart from the lighthouse on Saint Tudwal's Island West) is Machroes.
 Small ships sail from the nearby town of Abersoch to take passengers to view the wildlife.
 The island is believed to be the original hermitage of Saint Tudwal, which is presumably where its name comes from.
 The remains of a priory, referred to in the 1291 tax rolls, are on its eastern side.